wee-snufkin/training-material/topics/transcriptomics/tutorials/scrna-case_monocle3-trajectories/tutorial.md

 # Conclusion
 {:.no_toc}

-{% icon trophy %} Well done, you’ve made it to the end!
+{% icon congratulations %} Well done, you’ve made it to the end!
 You might want to consult your results with this [control history](), or check out the [full workflow]() for this tutorial.
 I also split this workflow into two separate workflows: [preparing the input files for Monocle3, starting from AnnData](), and [Monocle3 only workflow]().
 You can use them to accelerate analysis of your own data, paying attention to the requirements of the input data, mentioned in this tutorial.

 In this tutorial, you moved from technical processing to biological exploration.
 By analysing real data - both the exciting and the messy! - you have, hopefully, experienced what it’s like to analyse and question a dataset, potentially without clear cut-offs or clear answers.
 If you were working in a group, you each analysed the data in different ways, and most likely found similar insights.
 One of the biggest problems in analysing scRNA-seq is the lack of a clearly defined pathway or parameters.
 You have to make the best call you can as you move through your analysis, and ultimately, when in doubt, try it multiple ways and see what happens!